ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om2.md

 To enable syncing, change `enable` to `True`, and set `path` to a location on `/g/data`, where _payu_ will copy output and restart folders.
 A sensible `path` could be: `/g/data/$PROJECT/$USER/{{model}}/experiment_name/`.

 !!! admonition tip
-    The {{model}} default configurations include a [userscript](#userscripts) in the _sync_ step that concatenates daily history/diagnostic output from the Sea-Ice model (CICE5) into monthly files.
+    The {{model}} default configurations include a [userscript](#userscripts) in the _sync_ step that concatenates daily history/diagnostic output from the sea ice model (CICE5) into monthly files.
 This speeds up access and saves storage space, but will only run if _sync_ is enabled.

-### Saving model restarts
+### Pruning model restarts

-{{ model }} outputs restart files after every run to allow for subsequent runs to start from a previously saved model state.<br>
+By default, {{ model }} saves restart files after each run, allowing subsequent simulations to resume from a previously saved model state.
+The default {{ model }} run length and restart period can be changed (see [Change run length and restart period](#change-run-length-and-restart-period)).<br>
-Restart files can occupy a significant amount of disk space, and keeping a lot of them is often not necessary.
+However, restart files can occupy significant disk space, and keeping all of them throughout an entire experiment is often not necessary.
+If disk space is limited, consider using _payu_'s restart files pruning feature, controlled by the `restart_freq` field of the `config.yaml`.
+By default, every `restart_freq` _payu_ removes intermediate restart files, keeping only:
+- the two most recent restarts
+- restarts corresponding to the `restart_freq` interval For example, a `restart_freq` set to `1YS` would keep the restart files at the end of each model year, whereas `restart_freq` set to `5YS` would keep those at the end of every fifth model year.
+This approach helps reduce disk space while maintaining useful restart points across long experiments, especially useful in case of unexpected crashes.

-The `restart_freq` field in the `config.yaml` file specifies a strategy for retaining restart files.<br>
-This can either be a number (in which case every _nth_ restart file is retained), or one of the following pandas-style datetime frequencies:
+The `restart_freq` field in the `config.yaml` can either be a number (in which case every _nth_ restart file is retained), or one of the following pandas-style datetime frequencies:

 - `YS` &rarr; start of the year
 - `MS` &rarr; start of the month